kevinvenson/HyperledgerFabric/README.md

 Set-up:

+1. Clone this repository and replace files on fabric-samples/chaincode/fabcar/go and fabric-samples/fabcar folder with this repository.

-1. Open fabric-samples/fabcar in Terminal.
+2. Open fabric-samples/fabcar in Terminal.

-2. Type ./openScm.sh and press enter
+3. Type ./openScm.sh and press enter

-3. Type node enrollAdmin.js and press enter
+4. Type node enrollAdmin.js and press enter

-4. Type node registerUser.js and press Enter
+5. Type node registerUser.js and press Enter

-5. Type node rSupplier1.js and press Enter
+6. Type node rSupplier1.js and press Enter

-6. Type node rOEM.js and press Enter
+7. Type node rOEM.js and press Enter

-7. Type node rBank.js and press Enter
+8. Type node rBank.js and press Enter

-8. To test all functions, open a new terminal, type node app_scm.js and press Enter (port 3000)
+9. To test all functions, open a new terminal, type node app_scm.js and press Enter (port 3000)

-9. To test as supplier1, open a new Terminal, type node appSupplier1.js and press Enter (port 3001)
+10. To test as supplier1, open a new Terminal, type node appSupplier1.js and press Enter (port 3001)

-10. To test as OEM, open a new Terminal, type node appOEM.js and press Enter (port 3002)
+11. To test as OEM, open a new Terminal, type node appOEM.js and press Enter (port 3002)

-11. To test as a Bank, open a new Terminal, type node appBank.js and press Enter (port 3003)
+12. To test as a Bank, open a new Terminal, type node appBank.js and press Enter (port 3003)

 Notes: Supplier1 can only raise an invoice and display invoices per supplier.
 OEM can only set that goods are received and can pay to the Bank.